Health and Medical Concerns

 Coat Maintenance

 Salukis come in feathered and smooth coats.
-Feathered Salukis need brushing around two to three times a week to prevent tangles, especially around the legs, tail, and ears.
-For smooth-coated Salukis, brushing once a week is enough to remove loose fur and maintain shine.
+Feathered Salukis need regular brushing 2 to 3 times a week, especially in the legs, tail, and ears.
+Smooth-coated Salukis will require brushing just once a week.

 Skin Health